 I’m familiar with this diliemma from creating copy and editing quality control reports that will be viewed by the public.
 In today’s world, the public can have very public reactions to the wording of any statement, so it pays to be careful.
 But at the same time, we want our message heard in our own voice–and the public wants it that way, too.
 How do you keep your message from turning into soup–and not the kind with meat and potatoes–without excluding large portions of a diverse audience?

 Michelle Q. solves the dilemma very simply: “Niche.
 Branding.”
 She focuses on her target audience for each message–finds a primary audience–and writes to them only.
 And it works.
-If you don’t have the luxury of picking and choosing–as I often don’t when creating copy for clients–make sure your work addresses each type of audience using a “bridge” that keeps both types of reader a part of the conversation.
+If you don’t have the luxury of picking and choosing–as I often don’t when creating copy for clients–make sure your work addresses each type of audience using what I call a “bridge” that keeps both types of readers in the conversation.

 My example was the brand-aware consumer reading a brochure versus the unaware or less-aware consumer.
-Both could be a target of a certain campaign, and both need to be addressed–not by taking baby steps that would bore the aware consumer or by throwing insider jargon at the less aware consumer–but by using elements like call-outs to define phrases or make the offer easy to find.
+Both could be a target of a certain campaign, and both need to be addressed.
+The bridges here would be elements like call-outs to define phrases or make the offer easy to find–and bring the less-aware consumer up to speed.

 But by far, the easiest way to communicate in any medium or for any purpose is one-on-one dialogue.
 It’s simple, personal, and elicits the most immediate reactions and results.
 Michelle B. asked, “Does anyone else create audience profiles?”